fog/fog-softlayer/examples/compute.md

     new_attributes = {
       :ram => 4, # this value is in GBs
       :port_speed => 100, # this value is in MPBSs
-      :maintenance_window => Time.now + 5.minutes # if you don't specify, time will be equal to now
+      :maintenance_window => 1111 # should see examples/network "Get a datacenter maintenance windows."
     }

-    # you can see that

     server = @sl.servers.get(123456)
     server.update(new_attributes)